atrajit-sarkar/chatgpt-chatsaves/_pages/posts.md

 {% if site.posts.size == 0 %}
 <div class="no-posts">
   <h3>No conversations yet</h3>
-  <p>We're building our archive of meaningful AI conversations.
-Check back soon for interesting chats about everything from quantum physics to pizza planning! 🤖✨</p>
+  <p>We're building our archive of meaningful conversations.
+Check back soon for interesting chats about everything from quantum physics to pizza planning! ✨</p>
 </div>
 {% endif %}